JONSASSE/432-2018/slides/class16/README.md

 2. Everyone should discuss their project with the group for 2-3 minutes, helping the other people to understand what they're trying to do.
 Everyone should have a question to ask about their project.
 Be sure that you raise your question when describing your project, so the group has a meaningful place to start its discussions.
 3. The group should try to tackle each question that is raised as a group first.
 If as a group you can't settle on a resolution, and need some "outside" help, let us know, and a TA or Dr. Love will come by and try to be helpful.
 4. Make sure everyone in the group can see the current work of everyone else in the group on Canvas by the end of class today.
 This may require some intervention by Dr. Love.
 We'll see.
-5. Over the break, you'll be finishing up your analyses, and so forth.
-Submit a revised version of your work on Canvas before our next class, on Tuesday 2018-03-20.
-At that class, you and your group will have time to discuss and address residual concerns, before the project due date (Friday 2018-03-23 at 1 pm).
+5. Over the break, you'll be finishing up your analyses, in preparation for an additional group discussion at our next class, on Tuesday 2018-03-20, and for your final submission of the project in advance of the deadline, which is Friday 2018-03-23 at 1 pm.

 ## Announcements before class